 LEXINGTON, Ky.
-(WKYT) - LEXINGTON, Ky.
-(WKYT) - The Lexington-Fayette County Health Department reported 281 new COVID-19 cases in its report for Friday, Nov.
-27.
+(WKYT) - The Lexington-Fayette County Health Department reported 391 new cases of COVID-19 for Monday, January 18.

 - 362 cases, Nov.
 22